jonvanveen/Adverse-Weather-Object-Tracking/README.md

 We investigate a prominent model in the object detection literature: [IA-YOLO](https://arxiv.org/abs/2112.08088) ("Image Adaptive"), a modification of the original [YOLO](https://pjreddie.com/darknet/yolo/) ("You Only Look Once") architecture with modules to perform defogging and brightening of images.
 This model is trained on the [BDD100k dataset](https://www.bdd100k.com/).

 ## Approach
+We implement the IA-YOLO algorithm described in the paper above.
+The figure below illustrates the model:

 ## Implementation